 I raised my ‘sword’ the way I’d seen them do in the courtyard a hundred times.
 “Make me.”

 The girl, grasping onto a modicum of sense, grabbed her basket of onions and ran.
 The boy snarled and lunged at me.
 I backed up, moving to one side.
 He followed me and kept trying to stick me with his knife.
-It was on his seventh attack that it occured to me that I’d seen this, too.
+It was on his seventh attack that it occurred to me that I’d seen this, too.
 One boy lunged, the other stepped to one side and hit them.
 Once an instructor had aimed his blow at the oncoming sword-arm, to knock the blade away.
 I did the same, bringing my oar handle down with both hands.
 The boy made a very unmanly shrieking noise and dropped his dagger, only to swing at me with his free hand.
 He punched me in the throat and for a moment I was unable to breathe.
 He jumped on me, forcing me to the ground, and started punching my face.

 The boy didn’t stop.
 I felt my nose break under his fist.
 Large hands pulled him away from me.
 I was helped to my feet, still gripping my makeshift weapon and the girl’s onion.
 Several men dressed for the sea were trying to make sense of our melee, and one in the middle, wearing a black surcoat and drumming shortened fingers on his crossed arm, had an expression that demanded an explanation.